fennel-ai/client/docs/pages/api-reference/client/query-offline.md

 provided via `S3.bucket()` function of [S3](/api-reference/sources/s3) connector.

-If this isn't provided, Fennel writes the results of all requests to a fixed default bucket - you can see its details from the return value of `extract_historical` or via Fennel Console.
+If this isn't provided, Fennel writes the results of all requests to a fixed default bucket - you can see its details from the return value of `query_offline` or via Fennel Console.

 When using this option, please ensure that Fennel's data connector